 - Steviol glycosides

 You will find some of the names above on many food labels and some foods contain several different types of sugar and artificial sweetener, which is a bit deceptive (you many only recognise one or two).
-I find that eating foods with additives (all the names on the lists above) interfere with the control of my diabetes, even though they are ‘sugar free’.
+I find that eating foods with artificial additives interferes elevates my blood sugar even though they are regarded as ‘sugar free’.

 I find regular table sugar or honey, used in baking etc. responds as expected to insulin but that other types don’t always give the expected results.
 I use the rule of thumb that the shorter the ingredient list the better and buying single ingredients is best.

 If I need sweetener in a recipe, I use regular sugar or honey.
 I reduce the amount of sugar where possible and use butter and nuts which slow down the absorption rate of the sugar.